 Then pour the vinegar syrup into a mixing bowl to cool.

-Once the vinegar syrup has cooled, add in all of the cucumbers, onions and the sambal oelek.
+Once the vinegar syrup has cooled, add in all of the cucumbers, onions and then the sambal oelek.

-Next, grab tongs to toss to combine.
+Next, go grab a pair of tongs to toss this gorgeous combination together.

-Then let the cucumber soak up the syrup for about 5 minutes before tossing one more time and then transferring to a serving dish.
+Now simply let the cucumber soak up the syrup for about 5 minutes before tossing one more time and then transferring to a serving dish.

 [this post contains affiliate links.]